 Tips for Choosing the Right Rugs and Carpets:

-4. Utilize Bookshelves as Sound Barriers
+4. Utilise Bookshelves as Sound Barriers

 Bookshelves filled with books and other items can act as substantial buffers to incoming sound.
+They add mass and help to dampen noise travelling through walls.

 Creative Arrangements for Maximum Effectiveness: